For a more granular look at the data, please head over to

 Breakdown by Disaster Type

 Breakdown by Disaster Assistance Strategy

 OpenFEMA shares data in order to support the ability for the U.S. to prepare for, protect against, respond to, recover from, and mitigate hazards.
-Data exclude grants related to weapons of mass destruction or terrorism.
+Data reflected here exclude grants related to weapons of mass destruction terrorism.
 FEMA and the Federal Government cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency’s website.
 Numbers may not add up due to rounding.